No products in the basket.

 – Campsites must be left as found, or better

 The Black Valley connects the Gap of Dunloe and Moll’s Gap and offers plenty of spots to pitch your tent when wild camping in Kerry.
 From here there is plenty of wonderful countryside to explore.
 The landscape is spotted with bogs, glens, and countless mirrored lakes.
-This is one of the most remote parts of Ireland and was the last part of the mainland to be connected by electricity and telephone line.
-With that in mind, we don’t advise wild camping in the winter as conditions can get pretty hairy quickly and you’ll be a long way from civilisation.
-Plus, the big perks of wild camping is it is free.
+This is one of the most remote parts of Ireland and was the last part of the mainland to be connected by electricity and telephone lines.
+With that in mind, we don’t advise wild camping in the winter as conditions can get pretty hairy quickly and you’ll be a long way from civilization.
+It is worth noting that some of the land here is privately owned so do some research before setting off and ask landowners for permission to pitch your tent where necessary.

 This spartan campsite is basically just a flat area where you can pitch your tent, but with amazing views overlooking Dingle Bay.
 Nearby is also a stream running which is handy.
 You’ll find the site near the Gleensk viaduct, between Glenbeigh and Cahirsiveen, not that far from Kells Bay.